afeldman/Josef/README.md

 # Josef
 Josef Capek is the brother of Karel Capek.
 This Projekt is named after him.
-Josef, the program, is a very basic FANUC KAREL document generator.
+Josef (this program) is a very basic FANUC KAREL document generator.
 For the moment it reads in a karel file search for the routine key word and builds a documentation from the upper documentation of this routine.
 In furture more functions should be included. the current version only scans for the @return and @param tag.